ipcjk/mlxsh/README.md

  - FileName (internal): Filename with config or command statements
  - HostName: Hostname to connect to
  - KeyFile: SSH private key that is needed for auth
+ - KnownHosts: SSH Hostkeys for host-auth and to prevent MitM
+ - Labels: Map of labels to group devices for command execution (see example yaml-file)
  - Password: SSH password for the initial connection
  - ReadTimeout: Timeout waiting for output from the device, tune for slow devices
  - ScriptFile: File with execution statements
  - SpeedMode: true or false: wait for prompt to return after execution
  - SSHIP: IP to connect to, will overwrite Hostname if set
  - SSHPort: SSH Port to connect to, default is 22
- - StrictHostCheck: yes/no or true/false, on true/yes we will scan the users known_hosts_file
+ - StrictHostCheck: yes/no or true/false, on true/yes we will scan the known_hosts_file
  - Username: User for the initial ssh connection
  - WriteTimeout: time to wait after a command statement, tune for slow devices